Ecodev/gims/docs/content/data_validation.rst

     able to edit it's content, don't forget to set it back to the "published" status once you have finished performing the desired modifications !

-You can also edit the survey via
-:menuselection:`Admin --> Surveys --> Survey --> Questionnaire`…
+It is also possible to edit the survey via :menuselection:`Admin --> Surveys --> Survey --> Questionnaire`…